comunifi/resilient-fi/README.md

 Nostr + Crypto + Tor = ❤️

+## Problem

+Open source projects, content creators and non-profit projects often operate cross-borders and have a community with which they communicate.
+They are forced to use tools where the data and accounts are controlled by corporations.

+They also often need to allocate/distribute resources.
+Stablecoins make this very easy.

+## Solution

 We’ve built a social coordination tool that combines a decentralized data network (Nostr) with crypto — creating a foundation for community finance, where communication, coordination, and funding all live in one decentralized ecosystem.

 Think Telegram or Reddit meets Web3, where communities can fund and reward participation through native tokenomics.